Fly Fishing The River Tay

 With the basics of fly control 'consistency' understood the most important aspect that is missed by many salmon fly fishers is getting their riverbank movement perfected.
 Often I've seen salmon anglers 'inching' their way down a pool to the frustration of other anglers who are 'log jammed' in behind them.
 Get your wading boots in gear and think what on earth you're doing if that's how you currently move down through a salmon pool.
 All you're doing by hardly moving is showing salmon far too much of your fly and reducing your daily water coverage down to a fraction of what it should be.
 In addition to that you'll be upsetting other anglers and maybe even the Head Ghillie!
 In the vast majority of cases 'less is more' when it comes to making a salmon react favourably!

 Optimally Spacing Each Swing Of The Salmon Fly

 Personally I take 3 medium sized steps between each swing of the fly.
 The spacing I've found works best is approx the distance between the butt end of the rod to the first butt ring if you need a 'visual' measuring tool.
 This usually represents about a yard which gives a salmon all it needs to see to make a predatory 'split second' decision without boring the fish to death or training it to accept the presence of your fly.
 To get this measure absolutely precisely correct identify a riverbed rock or feature directly under your rod's butt ring at the end of the cast (as you're getting ready to recast) then make your cast and move 'exactly' to that riverbed feature.
-This salmon fly 'swing spacing' will give you a massive amount of daily water coverage which should almost guarantee your fly being presented in front of a 'taker' at least once during the course of the fishing day.
+This salmon fly 'swing spacing' measure will give you a massive amount of daily water coverage which should almost guarantee your fly being presented in front of a 'taker' at least once during the course of the fishing day.

 How To Deal With The Salmon Take